Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-Albania's Birthgap Retirement Indicator (BRI) reached 30.7% in 2023, marking a decrease of 2.9 percentage points from the previous year.
-Throughout the last five years, the BRI has been trending upward, with an average of 29.6% from 2019 to 2023.
-This recent level stands approximately 4.5 percentage points above the 2010s average of 26.3%.
-Despite this rise, Albania holds the lowest BRI measurement globally, ranking 35th out of 35 countries, as well as the lowest within Europe, positioned 30th out of 30.
+Albania's Birthgap Retirement Indicator (BRI) stood at 30.7% in 2023, marking a decrease of 2.9 percentage points from the previous year.
+The indicator has shown an upward trend over the last five years, averaging 29.6% between 2019 and 2023.
+This figure is approximately 4.5 percentage points higher than the average seen in the 2010s, which was 26.3%.
+Despite these gains, Albania holds the lowest BRI value globally, ranking 35th out of 35 countries, and similarly has the lowest ranking within Europe at 30th out of 30.

 Birthgap Retirement Indicator (BRI) over the decades